doodlebunnyhops/doodlebunnyhops.github.io/content/quests/find_7_crystals.md

 	2. Laptop:

 		`The 7 small crystals are hidden throughout Brookhaven so the agency cannot find them.
 I'm sure by now the agency has figured out how to reproduce the crystal's energy.
 Keep an eye out for 7 floating carbon blocks.
 (Mr. B)`
-3. Collect the crystals in this order:
+3. Collect the crystals in this order: [Images of some locations]({{< ref "slides/find_7_crystals_slide" >}})
 	1. The Crystal on top of the Hospital Roof
 	2. Inside the Church behind a plant
 	3. In the Abandoned House between the wall and the counter
-	4. At the [Bend at the Highway](#bop0r74q10qj) next to Blackhawk Community sign near Houses #13 and #14
+	4. At the Bend at the Highway next to Blackhawk Community sign near Houses #13 and #14
 	5. Inside of the Horse Stable, middle room behind the hay (not the barn)
-	6. [North Estate](#l2s5ju3r5873), left hand side that's just over the tunnel - in the brown dirt.
+	6. North Estate, left hand side that's just over the tunnel - in the brown dirt.
 	7. In the Barn behind the hay on the first level.
 4. _Energy crystals awaiting power_
 	1. You will be teleported to the Arch close to the Abandoned House and your Right Hand will glow for a few minutes